The Barn

 Then I framed and insulated the walls.

 The next big job was building the barn doors.
 Amy (a.k.a.
 "Barn Girl") and I built Dutch-style doors.
-Besides making the barn more secure, the doors will keep out the weather and keep it from deteriorating all over again.
+Besides making the barn more secure, the doors would keep out the weather and prevent the barn from deteriorating all over again.
 Below are a series of photos that chronicle the building of the doors.

 Then "Barn Girl" and I installed a door to my workshop . . .

-This past winter, I built a hearth and installed a wood-burning stove in the workshop so that I can work there throughout the year . . .
+I then built a hearth made from stone found around the property and installed a wood-burning stove in the workshop so that I can work there throughout the year.
+I also paneled all of the walls . . .

 * * * * *